-The close-up image quality is nice and sharp, even from zoom in to 35 millimeters, and the lens turns from jackal into height.
+The close-up image quality is excellent and sharp, even from zoom-in to 35 millimeters, and the lens turns from jackal into height.

-It does have excellent potential, and so it is recommended.
+It does have excellent potential, so it is recommended.

 One of the G master’s strengths is in its manual control options.

-The lens features one focus hold button that can also be programmed to other functions.
+The lens features one focus hold button that can also be programmed for other functions.

-As with all G master lenses, the autofocus is nearly flawless in photo mode; if your exposure and composition are on point, it will miss.
+As with all G master lenses, the autofocus is nearly flawless in photo mode.

-The autofocus works like a charm, and the autofocus drive is fast, powerful, and completely silent in the video.
+The autofocus works like a charm, and the autofocus drive is fast, powerful, and utterly silent in the video.

 The autofocus is fast, even at F1.4.

-This is my main real estate lens and wide-angle for professional video work for clients.
+This is my primary real estate lens and wide-angle for professional video work for clients.

-The 24-millimeter G master lens uses two X-ray or extreme spiritual elements to create the clarity and sharpness that’s become synonymous with G master lenses.
+The 24-millimeter G master lens uses two X-rays or extreme spiritual elements to create the clarity and sharpness synonymous with G master lenses.

-The lens really shines and wide-angle photography such as real estate, buildings, and landscapes.
-Its 1.4 capabilities also make it a fantastic lens for stylized and environmental portraits.
+Its 1.4 capabilities make it a fantastic lens for stylized and environmental portraits.

 The lights behind your subject enhance the contrast and sharpness of your photo’s focal point.

-This is the entire reason to get this lens, its power of 1.4, and it’s the reason why I love it so much.
+This is why I got this lens: its power of 1.4, and I love it so much.

-If you’re a professional real estate photographer or filmmaker using mirrorless cameras, then this is a no-brainer.
+This is a no-brainer if you’re a professional real estate photographer or filmmaker using mirrorless cameras.

 The professional filmy look that this lens produces in the video is exceptional.